CoreyKaylor/Lightning.NET/lmdb/readme.md

 ### Compiling multi-platform targets for LMDB

 This process has historically been very tedious and error prone due to manual nature taken in the past.
-Now all targets can be handled in a single script with the exception of MacOS x64 (assuming you're on M*).
+Now all targets can be handled in a single script.
-It does require a little bit of setup, but better than it used to be.

 If you deal with this kind of stuff frequently and know a better way, please contribute.